• Skip to primary navigation

 • Gradually stir dry ingredients into butter mixture until just combined.

 • Cover bowl or wrap dough in wax paper.
 Chill for at least 1 hour (up to 24 hours) in the refrigerator.
-Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.
+Refrigerating allows the flavors meld and makes dough easier to roll into balls.

 • Scoop dough using a medium cookie scoop or shape by hand into 1.5 inch balls.

-• Bake for 10-12 minutes, or until puffy and lightly browned around the edges.
+• Bake for about 10-12 minutes, or until puffy and set on the tops and lightly browned around the edges.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 Equipment Recommendations